 **I received this Dremel to review and tell my readers how it performed.
 All opinions about it are my own.
 I can tell you that if you only have two boards to cope, that it may not be worth the purchase price.
 I can also tell you that I am psyched about the coping skills I have with this machine!!
 I was doubting my ability to complete the crown moulding in our home in a satisfactory way until I picked up the Dremel.
 No doubts now–the Dremel makes it easy to get great results with no learning curve.

 I’m considering using the Dremel rotary tool to grind some of the strike plates (see video in the link) I can buy in Oil-rubbed bronze at Home Depot or Lowes so I can trade out the ones I painted where the paint is wearing off and revealing the gold color they used to be.
 You can see what I’m talking about in Refinishing Door Hardware part 7: One month update.
 Buying the ones that will fit our doors is ridiculously overpriced–like $6 per strike plate!!!
 No way I was paying that.
 I found some at the box stores at less than $2 a plate, but they are slightly the wrong size.
+Maybe to keep costs down II should do some energy comparison for my home bills to make this more financially feasible.
 I’ll let you know how it goes if I take that project on…